odo-network/app-manifest-webpack-plugin/README.md

 To aid in the development of your PWA (Progressive Web Application), this plugin will take in a single icon file and automatically generate all required sizes for your various devices and engines that may need them.
 It will also generate your `manifest.json`, `browserconfig.xml`, and other manifest files that browsers use to render your application.

+> **Unfinished** - This library is working but it does not cache the results at this time.
+Until that is completed it will significantly slow down each webpack compilation.

 ## Example

 ```javascript